ericbeland/enhanced_errors/README.md

 EnhancedErrors has a few big use-cases:

-* Data-driven bugs.
+* **Catch Data-driven bugs**.
 For example, if, while processing a 10 gig file, you get an error, you can't just re-run the code with a debugger.
 You also can't just print out all the data, because it's too big.
 You want to know what the data was the cause of the error.
 Ideally, without long instrument-re-run-fix loops.
 If your logging didn't capture the data, normally, you'd be stuck.